-6.2.14 Ground connection pins (AGND, PGND, LGND)
+6.2.13 Ground connection pins (AGND, PGND, LGND)

-The AGND, PGND, and LGND pins are the Analog and Power ground pins.
-The AGND pin is the ground reference of the voltage regulator and the current sense module.
+The AGND, PGND and LGND pins are the Analog and Power ground pins.
+The AGND pin is the ground reference of the voltage regulator.
 The PGND and LGND pins are used for high current load return as in the relay-drivers and LIN interface pin.
-Note: PGND, AGND, And LGND pins must be connected together.
+Note: PGND, AGND, and LGND pins must be connected together.